kkdave28/Shell-Scripts/README.md

 These are all my scripts that I frequently use.

+Note: To run these scripts from any directory, you need to configure the $PATH variable to look for these scripts in the directory where they are stored.
+TO do that, simple add this line (without the brackets) [ export PATH=$PATH:<path to the directory where the scripts are stored> ] at the end of your .bashrc file found in the home directory.
+Make sure these scripts have the execute permission bits turned on.
+You can simple do that by chmod +x <name of the script>.

 1. bkupro: Takes a backup of all '.\*' files from the /home/usr directory and copies it to /home/usr/Backup-profiles/ .

    Usage: $bkupro